ingo-m/pyprf/README.rst

     sudo apt-get install psychopy

-If you’re running some other operating system, please refer to the `Psychopy website <http://psychopy.org/>`__.
+If you're running some other operating system, please refer to the `Psychopy website <http://psychopy.org/>`__.

 2. Install ``numpy``.
 For instance: